its-hmny/ChimeraScript/README.md

 ## gitPuller
 gitPuller is a simple script that I use to keep up to date all my public/private/cloned/etc GitHub repos.
 It simply iterates within my projects folder and executes "git pull" in each of them.
+Also it clones all your starred and new repos...
 The script has no package dependencies.